 Actors take on the roles of real colonists (Pilgrims).
 They speak to visitors as if they are living in 17th-century Plymouth, and through conversation and demonstration will teach you about the Pilgrims’ journey.

 You can also explore a Wampanoag homestead, and learn what life was like for them during this time period.
-Modern day members of the Wampanoag Tribes in Massachusetts will share their history and culture.
+Modern-day members of the Wampanoag Tribes in Massachusetts will share their history and culture.

 There are plenty of harvest festivals and pumpkin picking around this time of year all around the Boston area.

 While you’re here, be sure to see the city by Boston Duck Boat (a renovated WWII amphibious vehicle) on the Charles River.
-It’s everybody’s favorite way to tour Boston!

 Check the price and availability of the Boston Duck Boat Tour here.